mloskot/json_benchmark/README.md

 Copyright 2013 Mateusz Loskot <mateusz at loskot dot net>

-and others (see copyright headers in source files).
+and other hackers (see copyright headers in source files).